iost-official/iost-docs/website/versioned_docs/version-3.0.0/6-reference/API.md

 ----                    |--         |--
-status              |enum       |PENDING- transaction is cached, PACKED - transaction is in reversible blocks, IRREVERSIBLE - transaction is in irreversible blocks transaction     |Transaction|Transaction data
+status              |enum       |PENDING- transaction is cached, PACKED - transaction is in reversible blocks, IRREVERSIBLE - transaction is in irreversible blocks transaction     |Transaction|Transaction data block_number | string   | the number of the block which the tx is in

 ### Transaction